jkosh44/jkosh44.github.io/_blogs/2025-03-03-postgresql-intervals-are-confusing.markdown

 Incrementing/decrementing a specific unit in a `timestamp` can cause one of the larger units to change as expected.
 For example, adding one day to Januray 31st will also cause the month to increase to February.

-(Note: The arithmetic code is a harder to understand and involves more helper methods and structs so it's not included in this post.
-It is linked in the footnotes if you're interested.)

 This explains why adding 1 day is not always the same as adding 24 hours.
 If you add 1 day you may be adding 23, 24, or 25 hours depending on the specific day.

-The SQL standard anticipated issues around interval comparisons and actually accounted for it[^5].
+The SQL standard anticipated issues around interval comparisons and actually accounted for it[^4].

 > There are two classes of intervals.
 One class, called year-month intervals, has an express or implied datetime precision that includes no fields other than YEAR and MONTH, though not both are required.
 The other class, called day-time intervals, has an express or implied interval precision that can include any fields other than YEAR or MONTH.
 >